 When Sony pulled the PS4 out of the shadows and started rattling off features, it mentioned one truly original and intriguing feature: saving and sharing gameplay videos with the press of the Share button on the DualShock 4.

-However, you can stream live gameplay for others to watch over Twitch and Ustream, something PC gamers have enjoyed for a while now.
+You can also stream live gameplay for others to watch over Twitch and Ustream, something PC gamers have enjoyed for a while now.
 It's quite painless to set up, especially compared to the third-party mechanics needed to employ this on a last-gen system.

 Share Play allows players to let friends take control of the game they're playing, watch their in-game progress, and even lets them invite friends to play with them co-operatively or competitively (depending on the game).
 The most interesting aspect about this is that both players don't need to own the game in order to have a shared session.
 It's pretty simple to use; simply hit the Share button on the control pad and a menu pops up in which players can select the Share Play feature.
 Then it's all a matter of sending out an invitation to a player in their friend list.
 You can read more about Share Play on the Network page of this review.